-Mountaineers all around the world dream of the Aconcagua ascent.
-The highest peak in South America attracts thousands of climbers each year, who make the pilgrimage to the Southern latitudes of Argentina to reach this major goal.
+Mountaineers all around the world dream of climbing Aconcagua.
+The highest peak in South America attracts thousands of climbers each year, who make the pilgrimage to the Southern latitudes of Argentina in order to reach this major goal.

 So what do you need to keep in mind when planning your very own Aconcagua climb?
-We’ve broken down the very basics in 12 pro tips to help you out as you start planning your – why not? – next Andean mountaineering adventure.
+We’ve broken down the very basics in 12 pro tips to help you out as you start planning your next mountaineering adventure in the Andes.

-The climbing season for the Aconcagua ascent is from November to March.
+The climbing season for Aconcagua goes from November to March.
 The very final day to enter the Aconcagua Provincial Park is the last day of February.

-Since December and January are the months with more favorable weather, this is when most expeditions take place.
+Since December and January are the months with the most favorable weather, this is when most expeditions take place.
 High season is considered to be from December 15th to January 31st.
 Keep in mind that the ascent permit fee varies across the seasons (low, mid, high).

 Finally, there are off-season exceptional ascents, although these are exclusively for highly experienced mountaineers.